-The Annapolis campus has the benefit of a fully operational health center that operates during regular business hours at the Harrison Health Center.
-Certified Nurse Practitioners provide medical services, and certified mental health professionals provide counseling and psychiatry services.
+The Student Health and Wellness Center moved from Harrison House to the basement of Randall Hall.
+The Annapolis campus has the benefit of a fully operational student health and wellness center that operates during regular business hours in the basement of Randall Hall.
+Certified Nurse Practitioners provide medical services, and licensed mental health professionals provide counseling and psychiatry services.
 Students should check the college website for hours, as they may be modified or closed during college holidays.
 For specific questions, please contact the Health Center at 410-626-2553.